matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 ````

 A new object is added under `room_capabilities`, each key is the name of a capability.
-This object provides the list of room version supporting this capability as well as the preferred version to use.
+This object provides the list of room versions supporting this capability as well as the preferred version to use.

 As part of this MSC, two capabilities are defined: